dotnet/docs-aspire/docs/extensibility/custom-resources.md

         );
 ```

-The signature for the <xref:Aspire.Hosting.ReferenceExpression.Create> method is as follows:
+The signature for the <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression.Create> method is as follows:

 ```csharp
 public static ReferenceExpression Create(in ExpressionInterpolatedStringHandler handler)
 ```

 Notice that this is not a regular <xref:System.String> argument.
 Method makes use of the [interpolated string handler pattern](https://learn.microsoft.com/dotnet/csharp/whats-new/tutorials/interpolated-string-handler) in .NET to capture the interpolated string template and the values referenced within it to allow for custom processing.
-In the case of .NET Aspire we capture these details in a <xref:Aspire.Hosting.ReferenceExpression> which can be evaluated as each value referenced in the interpolated string becomes available.
+In the case of .NET Aspire we capture these details in a <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression> which can be evaluated as each value referenced in the interpolated string becomes available.

 Here is how the flow of execution works: